charlesaraya/neural-networks/README.md

-# Multi-Class Classification
+# Neural Networks
 Automated handwritten recognition is widely used nowadays - from recognizing of zip codes on mail envelopes to recognizing amounts written on bank checks (Is that still a thing?).

 There's several techniques that can be used for this classification task.
 We'll use logistic regression and neural networks to recognize handwritten digits (from 0 to 9).

-# Neural Networks
 Multi-class Logistic Regression helps us to recognze handwritten digits.
 However, it cannot form complex hypothesis as it is only a linear classifier.

-A Neural Network will be able to represent complex models that form non-linear hypothesis.
-Through a feedforward propagation algorithm and the parameters of an already trained neural network, we'll be able to predict handwritten digits (in *ex3_nn.m*).
+Neural Networks are able to represent complex models that form non-linear hypothesis.
+Through a feedforward propagation algorithm and the parameters of an already trained neural network, we'll be able to predict handwritten digits.

 # Dataset
-The dataset in _ex3data1.mat_ contains 5000 training examples of handwritten digits in an Octave/Matlab matrix format.
-This dataset is loaded in memory in _ex3.m_.
+The dataset in _data.mat_ contains 5000 training examples of handwritten digits in an Octave/Matlab matrix format.

 Each training example is a 20 pixel by 20 pixel grayscale image of a digit.
 Each pixel is represented by a floating point number indicating its grayscale intensity.

-The 20 by 20 matrix of pixels is unfolded into a 400-dimensional vector, becoming a single row in our data matrix.
+The 20 by 20 matrix of pixels is unrolled into a 400-dimensional vector, becoming a single row in our data matrix.
 This gives us a 5000 by 400 matrix where every row is a training example for a handwritten digit image.

 ### Exercise 3
 The second part of the training set is a 5000-dimensional vector that contains labels for the training set.
 Each label maps the 10 possible digits to a certain value, so digits from **1** to **9** are labeled as **1** to **9**, while **0** is labeled as **10** (we won't use a zero index to make things more compatible with Octave/Matlab indexing).